Unsaturated Throughput Analysis of IEEE 802.11 in Presence of Non Ideal Transmission Channel and Capture Effects

 IEEE Transactions on Wireless Communications

 Laddomada, Massimiliano; Daneshgaran, F.; Mesiti, F.; and Mondin, M., "Unsaturated Throughput Analysis of IEEE 802.11 in Presence of Non Ideal Transmission Channel and Capture Effects" (2008).
-Institute of Technology Publications.
+School of Engineering and Technology Publications.
 182.